dk14/wolfram-mega/docs/traders.md

 - or a consensus of existing parties

 ### Exponential explosion
 Offers are meant to represent a contract with predictable execution time (Marlowe-like expressiveness).
+This approach also ensures that funds won't stuck in an escrow.

+Same as Marlowe, it puts contracts at the risk of exponential explosion.

-In order to avoid exponential explosion - outcomes can be compressed.
+In order to avoid such explosion - outcomes can be compressed.
 For instance, "BTC price" can have two outomes "0..100000" and "100000..moon" instead of infinity of outcomes.

 Same goes for schedules: grouping outcomes for every stage in a contract, would avoid:
 - exponential "random-walk"-like explosion
 - accumulation of uneccesssary state in a contract.

+#### **Merkle-trees**

+Merkle-trees can also be utilized to avoid duplicate subtrees in offer trees, thus reducing risks of contract exploding to a minimum.
+It is recommended to use same

+After this technique is applied only contracts that are aimed at modeling "perpetual motion" would explode.

+#### **Perpetuality**

+Simillarly to Marlowe, "perpetual swap"-like contracts can still be modeled without exponential explosion by:
+-  allowing "renewal or refund" condition (optional "close").

+Such condition would also benefit liquidity, and avoid overcollateriztion.